Christmas Wreath Charcuterie Board

 Instructions

-• Assemble the skewers by placing folded salami, mozzarella balls, grape tomatoes and green olives on a skewer.
-Repeat with the remaining skewers and ingredients, switching the order of ingredients on the skewer.
+• Place folded salami, mozzarella balls, grape tomatoes, and green olives on a skewer.
+Repeat with the remaining skewers and ingredients, switching the order of ingredients on each one for variety.

 • Place the skewers on a large circular serving platter or cutting board, overlapping them if needed to fit the size of the board.
-Tuck the rosemary springs underneath the skewers all around.
+Tuck the rosemary sprigs underneath the skewers all around the wreath.

 • Refrigerate until ready to serve.
-Drizzle balsamic glaze immediately before serving.
+Drizzle with balsamic glaze right before serving.

 Notes